Community Detection in General Hypergraph via Graph Embedding: Community detection in hypergraph

 \subsection{Hypergraph augmentation}

 Let $\mathcal{H}(V,E)$ be a hypergraph, possibly non-uniform, with $V=[n]$ and range $m\ge2$, which is the maximum cardinality of a hyperedge in $E$.
 One of the key challenges of analyzing non-uniform hypergraph is due to the unequal hyperedge cardinalities, leading to the ambiguity of discriminating hyperedges and their proper subsets.

 To circumvent this difficulty, we introduce a null vertex, denoted as $v_{n+1}$, and then any hyperedge with cardinality less than $m$ can be augmented to a multi-set with $m$ elements.
 For instance, when $m>3$, a hyperedge with vertices $\{1,2,3\}$ can be augmented to $\{\{1,2,3,n+1,\ldots,n+1\}\}$ with $m-3$ null vertices, whereas another hyperedge with vertices $\{1,\ldots,m\}$ stays the same without any additional null vertex.
-It is clear that $\cal H$ is now transformed to an equivalent $m$-uniform multi-hypergraph, where each hyperedge is a multi-set with cardinality $m$ and only the null vertex $v_{n+1}$ is allowed to appear multiple times in a hyperedge.
+It is clear that $\cal H$ is converted to an equivalent $m$-uniform multi-hypergraph, where each hyperedge is a multi-set with cardinality $m$ and only the null vertex $v_{n+1}$ is allowed to appear multiple times in a hyperedge.
 With slight abuse of notation, we still denote this $m$-uniform multi-hypergraph as $\cal H$.
 A simple illustration of this augmentation step is displayed in the right panel of Figure \ref{fig:illus}.

 We remark that when $\cal H$ is a uniform hypergraph, the augmentation step and the subsequent special treatments of the null vertex are not necessary.
 For ease of presentation, we assume $\cal H$ is a non-uniform hypergraph hereafter, and the upcoming proposed model can be adapted to uniform hypergraph with slight modification.
 As such, we use the $m$th-order adjacency tensor $\mathcal{A}=(a_{i_1...i_m})\in \{0,1\}^{(n+1)\times...\times (n+1)}$ to represent $\mathcal{H}$ with entries